scalabli/quo/docs/options.rst

 How to name Options
 -----------------

-When naming options, they are given as position arguments to the decorator.

 A name is chosen in the following order

 1. If a name is not prefixed, it is used as the Python argument name